deweb-io/premium/README.md

 The Premium Service integration should work similarly to Youtube video embedding, in that the posting user is expected to upload the premium digital asset to the Digital Store from an independent domain and insert the obtained link into a post.
 The only interaction between the Core UI and the Premium Service occurs when viewing posts that contain such links.

-The links are in the form `https://<Digital Store>/product/<slug>` (the slug is a human readable string identifying the product).
-The link points to an HTML document with an `og:embed:url` tag which specifies the location of the Premium UI (served by the Premium Service) which can render the content of the link (`https://<Premium Service>/product/<slug>` in our case).
-When such a link is rendered inside a post and the plugin is enabled, the Core UI simply mounts the Premium UI, which is a Single SPA parcel, from the Premium Service and lets the Premium Service do the rest (the Web app already has the ability to mount Single SPA parcels, and the mobile app will require a thin adapter layer, basically an bare HTML which can mount a Single SPA parcel - there may be a flutter plugin that already does that, and a working example can be found at `/site/dev.html`).
+The URL that is copied from the external store is in the form `https://<Digital Store>/product/<slug>` (the slug is a human readable string identifying the product), and it points to an HTML document with a `twitter:player` tag which specifies the location of the Premium UI (served by the Premium Service) which can be used to render it: `https://<Premium Service>/product/<slug>`.
+The Premium UI is a standard Single SPA parcel, which can be easily mounted by the Core UI whenever the post is viewed if the plugin is enabled.

+The Web app already has the ability to mount Single SPA parcels, and the mobile app will require a thin adapter layer, basically an bare HTML which can mount a Single SPA parcel - there may be a flutter plugin that already does that, and a working example can be found at `/site/dev.html`.
 In order for the Premium Service to authenticate the BBS user running the Core UI, the Premium UI parcel requires access to the signed Firebase auth token.
 This token has to be passed to the Premium UI as a parameter to the `mount` function call (this means adding it to Single SPA's props).

 ### Premium Service Specifications

 The service exposes the following endpoints:
-* `GET:/health` - checks if everything is fine and dandy, so the Core UI can disable the plugin if the service is unhealthy, and even notify the user)
+* `GET:/health` - checks if everything is fine and dandy, so the Core UI can disable the plugin if the service is unhealthy and possibly notify the user
 * `GET:/product/<slug>` - returns a Single SPA compatible JS package (an AMD module which defines the Single SPA lifecycle stages) that deploys an interface for viewing the digital good or its preview, depending on whether the logged in user has purchased it or not

 * `POST:/product/<slug> (authToken)` - returns a JSON with the asset's details, including a preview image and a signed URL to the asset if the auth token is valid and identifies an authorized user (a user with an active subscription covering the product)
 * `POST:/login/<slug> (authToken)` - returns a URL that performs automatic login to the Digital Store on the subscription page of the wanted digital good
 * `GET:/site/<path>` - serves static assets for convenience when developing (will get removed in production)

+Note that the first two endpoints are used by the Core UI, while the last three endpoints are only used by the Premium UI (once it's loaded by the Core UI).

 ### Flows
 * Authoring